navcoin/NavHub/content/projects/kauri-enhanced/index.md

 ---
-title: "Nav Coin 5.0 'Kauri'"
+title: "Kauri Enhanced"
 date: 2018-03-29T14:28:31+13:00
 lastmod: 2018-03-29T14:28:31+13:00
 draft: false
-author: "Mathew Paul"
+author: "Mike Delucchi"
-description: "Rebuilding NavCoin Core wallet as an Electron Application which extends on the current functionality to handle multiple accounts, pin numbers, recurring payments and other functions which you’d be used to seeing inside a banking application."
+description: "An enhanced interface for Kauri to handle multiple accounts, pin numbers, recurring payments and other functions which you’d be used to seeing inside a banking application."
 resources: []
 categories: []
 slug: ""